teamforage/forage-ios-sdk/README.md

 ### ForagePANTextField

-A `ForageElement` that securely collects the customer's EBT PAN.
+A `ForageTextField` that securely collects the customer's EBT PAN.
 This field validates the PAN based on the Issuer Identification Number (IIN).

 <img width="45%" alt="image" src="https://github.com/teamforage/forage-ios-sdk/assets/32694765/0a338662-9d29-4a65-882c-b09e99417b25">